Poush Mahina 2025–2026: Exact Marathi Calendar Dates, Regional Traditions, and Key Insights

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Poush mahina runs from 21 December 2025 to 18 January 2026.
-This cycle aligns with the broader lunisolar Hindu calendar framework in western and southern India.
+Poush mahina is the tenth month in the traditional Marathi calendar observed across Maharashtra and Goa.
+It aligns with the broader lunisolar Hindu calendar framework in western and southern India.

-The same lunisolar calendar convention is widely followed in Gujarat, Karnataka, Telangana, and Andhra Pradesh.
-It is also observed across Maharashtra and Goa.
+The post notes that the same calendar convention is widely followed in Gujarat, Karnataka, Telangana, and Andhra Pradesh.
+This creates a shared seasonal rhythm across multiple regions.

-How is Poush maas commonly observed in homes?
+How is Poush maas commonly observed in households?

-Poush corresponds to mid-winter and closely precedes or overlaps Makara Sankranti 2026, a pan-Indian marker of the sun’s transition that celebrates renewal and balanced living.
+Poush corresponds to mid-winter and closely precedes or overlaps the period of Makara Sankranti 2026.
+The post describes Makara Sankranti as a pan-Indian marker of the sun’s transition associated with renewal and balanced living.